 There are many good reasons to manage risks that go with volunteer engagement.
 Obviously, we don’t want anyone to get hurt, but there are other reasons, too.
-Here is a simple guide to follow when considering volunteer risk management.
+Here is a simple guide to follow when nonprofit organizations are considering volunteer risk management.

 A volunteer risk management system does the following: